 One of the many initiatives tracking potentially dangerous activity is the Global Volcanism Program of the Smithsonian National Museum of Natural History.
 It also puts out a weekly report in conjunction with the USGS that features a map.
 The International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI) especially monitors the so-called Decade Volcanoes—16 volcanoes that are potentially hazardous due to their history of large, destructive eruptions and proximity to populated areas.
 Among them are Rainier, Sakurajima, Vesuvius, and Santorini.

-"This Dynamic Planet" is now in its third edition.
-This map [PDF] features more than 1500 volcanoes, 44,000 earthquakes, and 170 impact craters, as well as the major, minor, and micro tectonic plates whose movement creates these features.
+"This Dynamic Planet" [PDF] features more than 1500 volcanoes, 44,000 earthquakes, and 170 impact craters, as well as the major, minor, and micro tectonic plates whose movement creates these features.
 About 60 of Earth’s 550 historically active volcanoes blow every year.

-Cerro Negro, a new and very active volcano that first erupted in 1850—and has blown 23 times since, most recently in 1999—has a black pebble-covered slopes you can surf down on a metal-bottomed wood board, if you're adventurous and also kind of insane.
+Nicaragua's Cerro Negro, a new and very active volcano that first erupted in 1850—and blown 23 times since, most recently in 1999—has black pebble-covered slopes you can surf down on a metal-bottomed wood board, if you're adventurous and also have a death wish.
 Intrigued?
-Here’s our 7-point guide to surfing volcanoes.
+Here’s our seven-point guide to surfing volcanoes.

-Located at the rim of the Pacific Basin, the so-called Ring of Fire is a nearly continuous chain of oceanic trenches and hundreds of volcanoes spanning some 25,000 miles that’s home to 75 percent of the world’s volcanic activity, with some 452 volcanoes (active and dormant); 90 percent of the world's earthquakes; and 22 of 25 of the biggest volcanic eruptions in the last 11,700 years.
+Located at the rim of the Pacific Basin, the so-called Ring of Fire is a nearly continuous chain of oceanic trenches and hundreds of volcanoes spanning some 25,000 miles that’s home to 75 percent of the world’s volcanic activity, with some 452 volcanoes (active and dormant), 90 percent of the world's earthquakes, and 22 of the 25 biggest volcanic eruptions in the last 11,700 years.

 The Eyjafjallajökull volcano began erupting on April 14, 2010 and didn’t stop for six weeks, spewing magma, ash, and gas.
 Planes were grounded across Europe.
 Though the eruption was a small one, it had an outsized impact because it spread unusually far and stayed for an unexpectedly long time in the atmosphere thanks to the irregular shape of the tiny porous ash grains, as LiveScience reports.

-NASA’s latest training ground for life on Mars puts a 6-member team in a geodesic dome for the next year on the slopes of the Hawaii's Mauna Loa volcano, one of the Decade Volcanoes.
+For several years, NASA has been simulating life on Mars on the slopes of Hawaii's Mauna Loa volcano, one of the Decade Volcanoes.
+Each year, a small team of adventurers who meet the basic qualifications for the NASA astronaut program live in a solar-powered geodesic dome.
 If they want to go outside, they have to put on space suits.
 Still beats trying to escape poisonous gases and pyroclastic flows.